FLEXOR TENDON RECONSTRUCTION

 Outcomes:

-• The success of flexor tendon reconstruction depends on various factors, including the severity of the injury, the chosen surgical technique, and the patient’s compliance with postoperative care and rehabilitation.
+Various factors influence the success of flexor tendon reconstruction.
+These include the severity of the injury, the surgical technique chosen, and the patient’s compliance with postoperative care and rehabilitation.
+Through appropriate surgical reconstruction and diligent rehabilitation, many patients can attain satisfactory functional outcomes and regain hand function.